How to Address Multiple Stakeholders in Your Business Plan

 If your business plan is more than ten pages long, consider including a table of contents that lists sections and subsections.
 Include page numbers so that you and your readers can quickly locate specific sections in the plan.

-To decide what to put into your executive summary, go through the revised draft of your plan and highlight all the critical points that you want everyone — including those who read only the executive summary — to know.
+To decide what to put into your executive summary, go through the revised draft of your plan and highlight all the critical points that you want everyone — to know.
 Be ruthless here.
 Choose the one or two elements in each section that are absolutely essential.
 Remember, the executive summary is meant to give a very quick overview — the rest of your plan fills in the details.

 After you highlight the critical points, organize them into the first draft of your executive summary.
 Try to express major ideas by using the same words that you use in the plan itself.